Contact Us for a Free Consultation (213) 542-0979

 Cross Examination in California Criminal Cases

-Cross examination is the questioning of an opponent's witness at trial or hearing such as a preliminary hearing.
+Cross-examination is the questioning of an opponent's witness at a trial or hearing, such as a preliminary hearing.
 Cross examination is actually a very important part of the trial because it has the power to impact the opinions of the judge and jury.
-As your California criminal defense lawyer, we use cross examination to discredit what the prosecution witness is bringing to the table.
-We gather our own evidence and our own witnesses to have the ball bouncing in your court.
+As your California criminal defense lawyer, we use cross-examination to discredit what the prosecution witness is bringing to the table.
+We gather our evidence and our witnesses to have the ball bouncing in your court.
 Our goal is to get you the best possible results.

 We don't use cross-examination all the time.
-A lot of cases are resolved by way of plea negotiations, discussions, mitigation packages.
-If the prosecutor has the goods on the defendant and the defendant decides they don't want to risk going to jail or prison and they would rather try to resole the case in a manner that gets them the best possible resolution, then a lot of times cross-examination is not applicable.
+Many cases are resolved through plea negotiations, discussions, and mitigation packages.
+If the prosecutor has the goods on the defendant and the defendant decides they don't want to risk going to jail or prison and would rather try to resolve the case in a manner that gets them the best possible resolution, then a lot of times, cross-examination is not applicable.

 Jury Trials and Cross-Examination

-However, if the case is going to be fought through a jury trial or if the defense needs to do some damage to the prosecution's case in order to get the results that they need, then cross-examination is one of the crucial tools that is used by any skilled successful criminal defense attorney.
+However, if the case is going to be fought through a jury trial or if the defense needs to damage the prosecution's case in order to get the results that they need, then cross-examination is one of the crucial tools used by any skilled, successful criminal defense attorney.

-Only the most seasoned, best criminal defense attorneys, in my opinion and experience, have the ability to truly do an effective cross-examination.
+Only the most seasoned, best criminal defense attorneys, in my opinion and experience, can truly do an effective cross-examination.
 It starts at the preliminary hearing in a criminal case.
-Also, motions would also be applicable, and then lastly, if the case goes to trial, your criminal defense attorney is obviously going to need to have the ability and the skill to effectively cross-examine any witnesses that the prosecutors put on.
+Also, motions would also be applicable, and then lastly, if the case goes to trial, your criminal defense attorney is obviously going to need to have the ability and the skill to cross-examine any witnesses that the prosecutors put on effectively.

 Impeachment of a Witness in Cross-Examination

 Witness impeachment is a huge part of cross-examination.
 What this legal term means is you've got information — it could be in any form.
-It could be written information, information from a witness, on paper — there's so many different examples of impeachment and you're going to now use that information to show a crucial point in the case that helps your client.
+It could be written information, information from a witness, or on paper.
+There are so many different examples of impeachment, and you're going to use that information now to show a crucial point in the case that helps your client.

-A lot of times, it's showing that the witness on the stand is not telling the truth about a material fact or issue in the case, and through examination of that witness and through impeachment and showing other statements, other information that's available, you're able to discredit that witness and successfully defend your client.
+A lot of times, it's showing that the witness on the stand is not telling the truth about a material fact or issue in the case, and through examination of that witness and impeachment and showing other statements, other available information, you're able to discredit that witness and successfully defend your client.

 So, if you're interested in how to run an effective cross-examination in a criminal case, I have a DVD that's out on Amazon right now.
 You can search that under Ronald Hedding, Cross-Examination DVD.
 It's got a lot of information — ten of my best cross-examination tips.

-I think if you're interested in criminal defense, if you're interested in the law, and most importantly, if you're interested in defending yourself, you're going to want to grab that DVD, come sit down with me.
+I think if you're interested in criminal defense, the law, and most importantly, defending yourself, you're going to want to grab that DVD and come sit down with me.
 Set up an appointment if you need a criminal defense attorney to defend you in a criminal case in Los Angeles.

 We Protect Our Client's Rights and Freedom

 We have a combined 75 years of experience.
-We are aggressive, persistent, and think quick on our feet.
-When it comes to cross examining, we have a tremendous amount of skill and strategy.
+We are aggressive, persistent, and think quickly on our feet.
+When it comes to cross-examining, we have tremendous skill and strategy.
 We are attentive and focused.
 We care for our clients and want to protect their rights and freedom.

-Few attorneys get the practice necessary to develop the skill needed to do an effective job cross-examining a witness.
-Our defense lawyers have had many years of experience and we have been successful in a number of jury trials.
-We have come to learn that effective cross examination wins trials and that is our mission for our clients – to win!
+Few attorneys get the practice necessary to develop the skills needed to cross-examine a witness effectively.
+Our defense lawyers have many years of experience and have been successful in a number of jury trials.
+We have learned that effective cross-examination wins trials, and that is our mission for our clients—to win!

-If you are facing a pending criminal charge, do not waste any time and call us to set up a free consultation.
+If you are facing a pending criminal charge, do not waste any time—call us to set up a free consultation.

 Menu